 Using an application like PlanGrid, for example, lets you collect, manage and collaborate in real-time on drawings, submittals, markups, photos, issues and more, boosting your productivity in the process.
 Other software options can help you with bid management, billing and invoicing, documentation, incident reporting, time sheets, scheduling and more.

-Provide safety training and hire good managers
+Provide safety training

-Keys to construction site efficiency
+Six keys to construction site efficiency

 - Plan ahead